fmstam/MLS/readme.md

-    Scenario:Scenario: CartePole-v1 using A2C n-step algorithm
+    Scenario: CartePole-v1 using A2C n-step algorithm